 Survivors highlight that they need opportunities to network with one another, to share their views and develop tools to advocate for their rights.
-In this regard, a survivors' meeting and higher-level advocacy event will take place in the capital, Juba, in September 2021.
-Survivors will travel to Juba from various locations to strengthen solidarity, capacity, and networking.
-Recommendations will inform the Global Survivors Fund's work and provide an opportunity to establish/ join a survivor network.
+In this regard, a survivors' meeting and higher-level advocacy event took place in the capital, Juba, in September 2021.
+Survivors travelled to Juba from various locations to strengthen solidarity, capacity, and networking.
+Recommendations are informing the Global Survivors Fund's work and provide an opportunity to establish/join a survivor network.

-Following this survivor meeting, there will be a closed-door event at UNDP, during which survivors will speak about the many impacts of CRSV on their lives, providing recommendations for the future CTRH.
-The survivor meeting and advocacy event will build on a January 2021 round table at UNDP in Juba.
+Following this survivor meeting, a closed-door event took place at UNDP, during which survivors spoke about the many impacts of CRSV on their lives, providing recommendations for the future CTRH.
+The survivor meeting and advocacy event built on a January 2021 round table at UNDP in Juba.

+The survivor meeting and advocacy event will build on a round table in January 2021 at UNDP in Juba.
 The meeting was organised by Rights for Peace, Dialogue and Research Institute (DRI), Centre for Inclusive Governance, Peace and Justice (CIGPJ), the South Sudan Transitional Justice Working Group with support from the Global Survivors Fund.
-It brought survivors together with other stakeholders, including the UN Commission on Human Rights for South Sudan (UNHRCSS) and the UN Mission in South Sudan (UNMISS).
+It brought survivors together with other stakeholders, including the UN Commission on Human Rights for South Sudan (HRCSS) and the UN Mission in South Sudan (UNMISS).